folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 > using for the UI prototype.
 We may also need to provide the ability
 > to invoke component sets as frameworks that we can embed specific
 > components inside -- so for example we can invoke **ThreePaneSetup**
-> in a form where it "calls back" to a component we specify such as
+> in a form where it "calls back" to a component we specify, such as
 > a modified form of **PatronRouter**.